 Make a commitment to spend time at the Gardens.
 Seeds and plants will not take care of themselves.

-Each Gardener has a different viewpoint to gardening.
+Be respectful of your fellow community gardeners.
+Each Gardener has a different gardening point of view.
 Discuss issues respectfully and bring any disputes or concerns to the Board of Directors where appropriate.

 Enter the plot of another gardener only when invited or permission is given.

-If using any chemical fertilizers, pesticides or other soil amendments, they must be approved by the National Organic Program (NOP), which is administered by the US Department of Agriculture (USDA).
+Organic Gardening Standards: The Garden practices organic gardening and sustainability techniques.
+Acceptable natural fertilizers include compost, composted manure, green manure, leaf mold, and worm castings.
+Commercial fertilizers, pesticides or other soil amendments, must be approved by the National Organic Program (NOP), which is administered by the US Department of Agriculture (USDA).
 A registry of NOP-approved and prohibited substances may be found by visiting: www.ams.usda.gov/about-ams/programs-offices/national-organic-program..

 The following graphics may be found on the labels of approved garden chemicals

 Organic Materials Review Institute Midwest Organic Services Association US Depart of Ag Agriculture Marketing Service National Organic Program

-Gardeners Storage shed: A locked storage shed is available for Gardeners storage of their personal garden tools and supplies as well as community tools for gardener use.
+Gardeners storage shed: A locked storage shed is available for Gardeners to store their personal garden tools and supplies as well as community tools for gardener use.
 The combination will be given to each primary gardener.
-Gardeners may provide their own storage totes